 The IFJ-PFUJ delegation issued a strong call for action to address the crisis of media freedom in Pakistan where journalists have faced killings, arbitrary arrests, censorship, unlawful surveillance and where a number of journalists and their homes have been physically attacked by state and non-state actors.
-In meetings with senior police officials and politicians the delegation reinforced strong calls for concrete action to protect the lives of journalists and address impunity, including action on the killing of Aziz Memo, who was brutally murdered before being dumped in an irrigation canal in February.
+In meetings with senior police officials and politicians the delegation reinforced strong calls for concrete action to protect the lives of journalists and address impunity, including action on the killing of Aziz Memon, who was brutally murdered before being dumped in an irrigation canal in February.

 The delegation reinforced calls for the country’s new social media law to be withdrawn or amended.
 During the mission, Pakistan’s Federal Government announced a review of the law in response to the criticism and the PFUJ is designated to appear among stakeholders consulted on the proposals.
 In meetings with newspaper editors and in conferences with journalists’ unions in Karachi and Lahore, the IFJ criticised use of defamation, cyber-crime and anti-terror laws to target journalists, while journalists staged a demonstration outside the Lahore Press Club calling for an end to gagging of the media in the country.